 Following my article on How to Upload and Link to a PDF File (or PDF Ebook) with Dreamweaver, I was asked for the procedure for doing the equivalent using a free web editor.
 This article provides a step by step guide for publishing your own PDF ebook on your website using either KompoZer or Nvu.

 This article specifically answers the question of how to get a PDF book onto your website and link to it from your web page.
 It does not teach you how to start a website or design one using either KompoZer or Nvu.
 In fact, it assumes you already know how to do this.
-If this is not true for you, please start at the beginning by reading the The Beginner's A-Z Guide to Making/Creating Your Own Website instead.
+If this is not true for you, please start at the beginning by reading the How to Start / Create a Website: The Beginner's A-Z Guide instead.
 You can always return to this tutorial after you've learnt how to set up a basic website.

 In addition, this guide does not show you how to create a PDF file.
 If you don't know how to create one, take a look at the Free PDF Converters, Editors and Printer Drivers page to get the software to help you do the job.
 Alternatively, you can also get one of the Free Word Processors and Office Suites that lets you save your book directly in the PDF format.

 PDF files are handy for publishing electronic books (ebooks) on a website.
 For example, some authors, in addition to selling their printed book, also provide an electronic version on their website.
 Others publish a few chapters of their book in a PDF form, as a form of teaser for their printed copy.
 These are acceptable uses of the PDF format.

 Do not, however, use the PDF format to substitute for things that should be ordinary web pages.
 For example, don't make your entire website a PDF file or a series of inter-linked PDF files.
 PDF files create a poor user experience on your website.
 Using them for your ebook is great, but don't use them to replace your normal web pages.